Coronary Artery Calcium Scoring

 A common cause of a painful joint is synovitis (inflammation of the lining of the joint).
 An injection of corticosteroid and/or local anaesthetic medication directly into the joint can sometimes be helpful in reducing the inflammation and providing pain relief.
 Reduction in pain may make physical therapy more effective.

-This procedure is most often used in the shoulder, knee, or hip but may also be helpful in other joints.
+This procedure is most often used in the shoulder, knee or hip, but may also be helpful in other joints.

-Generally a preliminary scan will be performed to locate the exact point to be injected, which may be marked on your skin.
+Generally a preliminary scan will be done to locate the exact point to be injected, which may be marked on your skin.
 The skin will then be cleaned with an antiseptic solution to prevent infection.

-You may experience more soreness in the joint after the injection but may also feel better initially as a result of the local anaesthetic.
+You may experience more soreness in the joint after the injection, but may also feel better initially as a result of the local anaesthetic.
 The anaesthetic will generally wear off after a few hours and you may have more soreness in the joint than before the injection.
-This soreness may last for 2-3 days after the injection.
+This soreness may last for 2–3 days after the injection.

 If the steroid part of the injection is going to reduce the pain and inflammation in the joint, this will usually start to occur between 3–5 days after the injection.

 If the pain becomes much worse in the days after the injection, this may indicate either an aggravation of the synovitis by the injection or very rarely an infection of the joint.
 If this occurs, you should contact your referring doctor or the emergency department of a hospital as soon as possible.